 The navigational lighting required by the USCG from sunset to sunrise and in inclement weather is extremely important to boat navigation.
 The lighting rules are not only designed to indicate direction and right-of-way, but are also designed to prevent night blindness and confusion with navigational aid, emergency and shore-based lights.
-NOTICE with red/blue/green (RBG) LED lighting should never be used when underway.

-Installing supplemental RGB lighting for "show" can be very dangerous, confusing and distracting to other boaters, and may be illegal.
-Use caution when changing RGB light color as some light colors may not be compliant with certain local ordinances.
-The operator is responsible for complying with local laws and must be familiar with local marine lighting regulations before use, even with certain factory-installed lighting.
+The arrival of inexpensive LED lights and red/green/blue (RGB) controllers suitable for "show" use has become extremely popular with boaters.
+Installing supplemental lighting for "show" can be very dangerous, confusing and distracting to other boaters, and may be illegal.
+The operator is responsible for complying with local laws and must be familiar with local marine lighting regulations that are constantly evolving before use.
+Keep these points in mind for show lighting: